Rza-O/Rza-O/README.md

 ###

+Currently reading:
+- **Atomic Habits** by James Clear
-<p align="left">Currently reading:<br>- Atomic Habits by James Clear<br>- Planning to read 12 books in 2025 on topics like entrepreneurship, web development, and philosophy.</p>
+- Planning to read 12 books in 2025 on topics like entrepreneurship, web development, and philosophy.

 ###